Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And for me, one of the central questions animating the show this year that has been animating it since the election is, how did we get here?

+How did we let these people get back into power?
 What went wrong in our approach to politics that we ended up here?

 This has been a conversation I've been engaged in since Charlie Kirk's murder, and I wanted to have it with somebody who has maybe not liked the way I've been approaching it.

-Tomasikos is a writer I admire, somebody I have a genuine friendship with.
+Tomasi Coates is a writer I admire, somebody I have a genuine friendship with.

-In the days after Kirk's murder, he published a piece in Vanity Fair, pretty harshly critical of what I had written and what he saw as a whitewashing.
+In the days after Kirk's murder, he published a piece in Vanity Fair, pretty harshly critical of what I had written and what he saw as a whitewashing of this man's legacy and role in politics.

-He compared what I was doing there to the whitewashing of the southern cause after the Civil War.
+He compared what I was doing there to the whitewashing of the Southern cause after the Civil War.

 I think it would be the height of hypocrisy for me to say we need to reach across divides and disagreement and then not talk across my own.

-So I wanted to talk to Tanahasi about the piece, about the aftermath of Kirk's murder, but also about a disagreement or question at least that I think is about more than Kirk.
+So I wanted to talk to Tanahasi about the piece, about the aftermath of Kirk's murder, but also about a disagreement or a question at least that I think is about more than Kirk.

 I think there's something very unsettled in the sort of broad coalition of the left around the work of politics, around who we talk to and when and how.
+When is that work moral?
+When is it necessary?

 When is it a betrayal?

-As always, my email, is reclineshow at nbytimes.com.
+As always, my email, ezraklianshow at nbytimes.com.

 Tanasi Coates, welcome back to the show.
+Thanks.

-I think you're one of the, if you go back to the box days, I think you're, you're one of the, you're on the leaderboard for sure.
+I think you're one one of the, if you go back to the box days, I think

 Well, it's good to see you, man.
+Good to be here.

+Thank you.
 All right.

+Well, let's jump into the disagreement.
 You wrote a column responding to my column on Charlie Kirk.

 I'm so uncomfortable.